-The civil work supervision team should incorporate the status of EMP /ECOPs implementation into the monthly civil work progress reports regularly.
+The civil work supervision firm should25incorporate the status of EMP implementation into the civil work progress reports regularly.

-The Project's civil work supervision Engineers will monitor compliance to EMP/ECOPs by the civil work contractors during their regular site supervision.
+The Program's civil work coordinator and civil work supervision Engineers will monitor compliance to EMP by the civil work contractors during their regular site supervision.